 All activities will be free of charge, with equipment and materials provided.
 Bus tickets will be available to participants.

 At our online events, participants are welcome to have their camera on or off, communicate through voice or chat, and join or leave as they need.
-We do not currently offer ASL or transcriptions, but we strive to generate the resources that would allow us to do so in the future.
+We strive to include closed captioning for these events, and we invite interpreters to our Newcomer Events based on the needs of the participants.

 Equity-Based and Anti-Oppressive

 We are committed to fostering community-specific programming for historically underserved queer people, including Black, Indigenous and racialized folks, two-spirit folks, newcomers (those new to canada), trans folks, disabled folks, and others.
 All facilitators will undergo anti-oppression training.

 Racism, sexism, transphobia, biphobia, ableism, classism, and bullying are not welcome at speqtrum events.